I own the full cycle.

 These aren't design problems.
 They're decision problems.

 I'm not a designer who dabbles in code.
-I ship production React applications.
-I've rebuilt entire platforms from WordPress to Supabase.
-I've spent enough time debugging CSS to know what's realistic to build.
+I ship production applications across the full stack.
+React, Next.js, Vue, Python, PHP.
+Docker, PostgreSQL, Supabase.
+I've rebuilt entire platforms from WordPress to modern stacks.
+I've debugged enough CSS and enough network latency to know what's realistic to build.

 What this means in practice: